AlperHuseyn/python-theory-and-apps/README.md

 # Python Theory-and-App Practice Questions

-This repository contains a collection of practice questions on Python theory, ranging from beginner to advanced level.
+This repository contains a collection of practice questions on Python theory and app, ranging from beginner to advanced level.
 The questions are organized as numbered folders, each named in a format of homework_x.

 The questions in this repository cover a wide range of topics including: